rust-lang/cargo/ARCHITECTURE.md

 from.
 Typical sources are crates.io, a git repository or a folder on the local hard drive.

-`Resolve` is the representation of a direct acyclic graph of package dependencies, which uses `PackageId`s for nodes.
+`Resolve` is the representation of a directed acyclic graph of package dependencies, which uses `PackageId`s for nodes.
 This is the data structure that is saved to the lock file.
 If there is no lockfile, Cargo constructs a resolve by finding a graph of packages which